 Community Energy

-The CEG scheme has all the same benefits and bonus payments as the OSS but may be more practical for many projects.
+The CEG scheme has all the same benefits and bonus payments as the OSS, but may be more practical for many projects.
 The scheme eligibility criteria and financial incentives are the same, but the contractual arrangement is slightly different.
-If the OSS provider was carrying out all of the customer’s required work over a short period, the OSS grant programme is a good solution.
+If the OSS provider is carrying out all of the customer’s required work over a short period, the OSS grant programme is a good solution.

 Are You Eligible for CEG Scheme Funding?